 Issue What are we doing?
 What is the benefit?
 How much will it cost?
-When are we doing it Growth Levels of Service Renew Drinking Water needs to be improved to meet the Drinking Water Standards Upgrading Water Treatment Plants Improve public health \$1.55m 2015-2017 $\checkmark$ $\checkmark$ Assumptions The upgrade will improve the quality of the drinking water Some expenditure commitment is still awaiting community decisions and may not proceed.
-As at March 2015 the Karamea community has decided not to proceed with a water systems, and Counce consultation continues with the Inangahua Junction and South Granity communities t mid ncil Tu Upgrade Water Supply Tunnels Ensure continuity of service in a reliable manner \$1.5m 2015/2016 $\checkmark$ Replace Trunk Mains \$3.9m 2016/2017 $\checkmark$ Assumptions The water supply tunnels have a partial blockage caused by timber supports collapsing.
-An application has been lodged with the Ministry of Health for subsidy from the Drinking Water Assistance Programme towards the cost to line or pipe the tunnel The existing trunk main provides water to Westport is aged and Council during 2015/16 will investigate the condition of the main to optimise either the need to replace and when or to continue to maintain at the current level of service Aging Infrastructure Mains Ren Mains Renewals Ensure continuity of service in a reliable Average of 2015-2045 1 / manner \$385,000pa V V Assumptions The mains renewals programme will be refined based on performance and condition Analysis of Westport and Reefton Cast Iron this 30 year programme of work pipe (to be com pleted) may extend l pipe live s and red uce
+When are we doing it Growth Levels of Service Renew Drinking Water needs to be improved to meet the Drinking Water Standards Upgrading Water Treatment Plants Improve public health \$1.55m 2015-2017 $\checkmark$ $\checkmark$ Assumptions The upgrade will improve the quality of the drinking water March 2015 the Karamea community has Some expenditure commitment is still awaiting community decisions and may not proceed.
+As at mid March 2015 the Karamea community has decided not to proceed with a water systems, and Council consultation continues with the Inangahua Junction and South Granity communities Aging Infrastructure Upgrade Water Supply Tunnels 2015/2016 $\checkmark$ Replace Trunk Mains \$3.9m 2016/2017 $\checkmark$ Assumptions The water supply tunnels have a partial blockage caused by timber supports collapsing.
+An application has been lodged with the Ministry of Health for subsidy from the Drinking Water Assistance Programme towards the cost to line or pipe the tunnel The existing trunk main provides water to Westport is aged and Council during 2015/16 will investigate the condition of the main to optimise either the need to replace and when or to continue Aging Infrastructure Mains Renewals to maintain at the current level of servic Ensure continuity of service in a reliable Average of 2015-2045 1 / 0 0 manner \$385,000pa V V Assumptions The mains renewals programme will be re fined based on p erformance and cor ndition Analysis of Westport and Reefton Cast Iron this 30 year programme of work pipe (to be com pleted) may extend pipe live s and red uce